Best things to do in San Diego

 Why go?
 Built in 1857 on the town’s former gallows’ site, the house was once home to the wealthy but troubled Whaley family—and rumor has it that various members of the clan never left.
 Other ghosts said to haunt the house include a grand larcenist who fought ferociously to keep himself alive at the gallows.

 Why go?
-It pioneered the concept of open-air, cageless exhibits to recreate more natural animal habitats, and remains one of the few zoos outside of China to house Giant Pandas.
+There's a pretty solid reason as to why it's described as one of the best zoos in the world.
+The San Diego Zoo pioneered the concept of open-air, cageless exhibits to recreate more natural animal habitats, and remains one of the few zoos outside of China to house Giant Pandas.
 Visit its sister property, the San Diego Zoo Safari Park, to get even closer to the bigger African and Asian animals.

 What is it?
 Enjoy a bird’s-eye view of San Diego’s exceptional Torrey Pines State Natural Reserve, by swooping serenely overhead in a paraglider.
 Torrey Pines Gliderport is home to one of the most successful paragliding schools in North America, and flight experiences start from $165.